 A second answer is that for difficult problems, a better algorithm can make a tremendous difference in the time it takes to solve a problem.
 So, using SciPy's built-in algorithms may be much faster than a simple algorithm coded in C.

 I've found a bug.
 What do I do?

 The SciPy development team works hard to make SciPy as reliable as possible, but, as in any software product, bugs do occur.
-If you find bugs that affect your software, please tell us by entering a ticket in the SciPy bug tracker, or NumPy bug tracker, as appropriate.
+If you find bugs that affect your software, please tell us by entering a ticket in the SciPy bug tracker.

 How can I get involved in SciPy?

-Drop us a mail on the mailing lists.
-We are keen for more people to help out writing code, unit tests, documentation (including translations into other languages), and helping out with the website.
+Head to our community page.
+We are keen for more people to help out writing code, tests, documentation, and helping out with the website.